Clintonism: Characteristics

-The ideology is sometimes thought of as part of the Third Way, a brand of politics that is said to include (at the time or since) Prime Minister Tony Blair's New Labour in the United Kingdom, the Liberal Party in Canada and the Social Democratic Party in Germany under Chancellor Gerhard Schröder.
+The ideology is sometimes thought of as part of the Third Way, a brand of politics that is said to include (at the time or since) Prime Minister Tony Blair's New Labour in the United Kingdom, the Liberal Party in Canada under Jean Chrétien and Paul Martin, and the Social Democratic Party in Germany under Chancellor Gerhard Schröder.
 According to Vanity Fair, Clintonism is foundationally "based on the baby boomer credo that you truly can have it all".